 We primarily generate revenues from providing hosting and related services.
 We provide hosting and related services to house servers and networking equipment in our data centers and connect them through our data transmission network.
-We also provide cloud services, VPN services, hybrid IT services and other value-added services as part of our hosting and related services business.
+We also provide cloud services and VPN services as part of our hosting and related services business.

-Our hosting and related services including the following:
+Our hosting and related services include the following:

-- Managed Hosting Services (Colocation Services) that dedicate data center space to house our customers' servers and networking equipment and provide tailored server administration services; - Interconnectivity Services that allow customers to connect their servers with each other, internet backbones in China and other networks through our Border Gateway Protocol, or BGP, network, or our single-line, dual-line or multiple-line networks; - Cloud Services that allow businesses to run their applications over the internet using our IT infrastructure rather than having the infrastructure on their own premises; - VPN Services, or virtual private network services that extend customers' private networks by setting up secure and dedicated connections through the public internet; - Hybrid IT Services that provide customers with a complete package of infrastructure service offerings that are conveniently bundled together; and - Other Value-Added Services, including firewall services, server load balancing, data backup and recovery, data center management, server management, and backup server services.
+- Managed Hosting Services, including managed retail services and managed wholesale services.
+Managed retail services includes (i) colocation services that dedicate data center space to house our customers' servers and networking equipment and provide tailored server administration services, (ii) interconnectivity services that allow customers to connect their servers with each other, internet backbones in China and other networks through our Border Gateway Protocol, or BGP, network, or our single-line, dual-line or multiple-line networks, and (iii) value-added services, including hybrid IT services, firewall services, server load balancing, data backup and recovery, data center management, server management, and backup server services.
+Managed wholesale services allow customers to use new data center sites that we construct and deliver to them based on their required standards; - .
+Cloud Services that allow businesses to run their applications over the internet using our IT infrastructure rather than having the infrastructure on their own premises; and - VPN Services, or virtual private network services that extend customers' private networks by setting up secure and dedicated connections through the public internet.